 Various groups of Russian economists blame government policies for the failure to promote necessary rates of economic growth, for the accumulation of economic imbalances (e.g. the growing gap between wages and labor productivity), and for the high level of economic inequality.
 They often emphasize that the current rate of economic development is not sufficient for Russia to sustain the status of a great power.
 For example, in January 2018 a group of experts working for Alexey Kudrin stated that:

-“Russia is one of the most prominent powers in the world today. ...At the same time, Russia is lagging behind in a number of critical areas. … The underdevelopment of the Russian economy and its governance institutions poses a much more significant threat to the country’s sovereignty and territorial integrity than realistic military threats that Russia is already well protected from.”
+Russia is one of the most prominent powers in the world today. [...]
+At the same time, Russia is lagging behind in a number of critical areas. […] The underdevelopment of the Russian economy and its governance institutions poses a much more significant threat to the country’s sovereignty and territorial integrity than realistic military threats that Russia is already well protected from.”
 (Kortunov et. al. 2017)

 For critics it would be natural to emphasize the connection between the failures of economic policies and the shortcomings of the non-democratic political regime in Russia.
 However, below we only focus on the views of the “conservative” critics – those who argued that it would be possible to achieve greater economic success without changes to the political system.
 There is no consensus among them on what could be a more appropriate economic strategy for Russia without political modernization; conservative agendas are conflicting.
 Thus, the most important dividing line is between “liberal” and “statist” alternatives.
 The “liberal” camp among Russian conservatives sees the main shortcoming of the current economic model in excessive government involvement in the economy.
 The “statist” conservatives, in contrast, argue for a greater role for the state.
 However, none of them propose to restrict the state by the means of democratic political competition and accountability.
 Generally speaking, all Russian conservatives are looking for a way to improve the economy without taking the risk of democratic transition.